gitops-community/website/docs/kit/README.md

 Dan Brubaker Horst (33:30) resolved to take the people most concerned about change and to make them key stakeholders in the conversation early and for each of the steps in the journey.
 He also hopes to show through demos that “this is actually more boring than you were expecting.”
 (From [GitOps Days Day 1 Roundtable](https://youtu.be/MHgV_9FNU3s))

-**Make management and onboarding to GitOps is a positive experience for your teams:**
+**Make management and onboarding to GitOps a positive experience for your teams:**

 Taylor Dolezal (see 20:00) and Dan Brubaker Horst (28:10) commented on the value of looking at the human side of change.
 Aside from GitOps benefits such as deploy frequency, lead time, meantime to restore, change/fail percentage, there’s the need to measure the human elements.
 Ask yourself: “Is this service easy to manage?
 Is it easy to get onboarded with GitOps?
 Is it easy to pull down all of these tools that we’ve set up for the team?”
 (From [GitOps Days Day 1 Roundtable](https://youtu.be/MHgV_9FNU3s))